Welcome to EstateMate User Guide!

 Examples:

-• list followed by dtenant 2 deletes the second tenant listed in the application.
+• list followed by delete 2 deletes the 2nd tenant listed in the application.

-• find John followed by dtenant 1 deletes the 1st person in the results of the find command.
+• find John followed by delete 1 deletes the 1st tenant in the results of the find command.

 Edits an existing tenant in the application.